-MIS 110- Windows Operating System (3.4)
+MIS 110- Windows Operating System (3.4)Prerequisite: MIS 101 or equivalent

 A study of the fundamentals of Microsoft Windows operating system environment for microcomputers.
 The student will explore the unique hardware of microcomputers that is controlled by the operating system and the commands that control the Windows environment.
 The student will customize and manage the Windows system.
 Fee.
 F, Sp, S